fr0stbyte/ruok/README.md

 # R U OK

-A script to check where in the pipeline the problem exists, if at all.
+A program to measures timings of transferring data with URL syntax and helps identify where in the pipeline the problem exists, if at all.

 ## Libraries needed
 * curl >= 7.21.0